Giant House Spider

 The Giant House Spider has three darker bands on its anterior part of the body while its posterior part features one light band with six spots on either side of the band.
 They have four pairs of long, spiny, and hairy legs.

-They have huge leg spans which is what gave them the name of the Giant House Spider.
+They have huge leg spans, which gave them the name of the Giant House Spider.
 Their legs are almost as large as their whole bodies.
 Females can spread their legs up to 1.8 inches while males have a variable leg span.
 It can range from 0.98 inches to 2.9 inches long!

 They have eight eyes that are arranged in two rows.
 They are all of the same size but are not as functional as other animals’ eyes.
 Their eyes contain very few visual cells, allowing them to only differentiate between day and night.